 Along with the vast library of films, Fandor offers a collection of 6000 movies to its users.
 Also, each movie comes with a fresh and accurate description.

 It is one of the best platforms for entertainment and licensed content.
 Fandor offers complete access to the material at the cost of USD 5.99 per month.
-While if you subscribe yearly plan, it will cost you USD 49.99 per year (USD 4.16 per month).
+While if you subscribe to a yearly plan, it will cost you USD 49.99 per year (USD 4.16 per month).
 It also provides a 14 day free trial on both its monthly and annual plans.
-Which means if you don’t like its content, you can stop your subscription in 14 days.
+This means if you don’t like its content, you can stop your subscription in 14 days.

-In their own words, “Fandor edu gives educators tools to inspire discussions around cinema, within the classroom and beyond.”
+In their own words, “Fandor Edu gives educators tools to inspire discussions around cinema, within the classroom and beyond.”
 This statement is coupled with a 50% discount for students and educators.
 But, Fandor is only available in the United States and Canada at present.

 We tried to cover the best Netflix alternatives here that are affordable in terms of pricing compared to Netflix and helps you to keep updated with the latest entertainment movies and shows.

 Do let us know which Netflix alternative is your favorite and why?
 If you have any other suggestions that could be a perfect fit for the post, feel free to let us know in the comment section below.